Assadization: Formation of al-Jama'a

 The Assad's inner circle, helped implement the Assadization campaign, was the most powerful political elite in the country, was called the "al-Jama'a" ("Company").
 It was this group of people who were the most important of all those who influenced the president's decisions.
 The al-Jama'a main tasks were to assist Assad in defending the regime from his opponents; to assist in the effective governance of Syria; and to advise Assad on the most important domestic and foreign policy issues.
-Conflicts persisted within the jam'a, but it was entirely loyal to Hafez al-Assad personally.
-Elite army unit commanders (for example, those responsible for guarding the presidential palace or media stations) occupied a special place within the jam'a.
+Conflicts persisted within the al-Jama'a, but it was entirely loyal to Hafez al-Assad personally.
+Elite army unit commanders (for example, those responsible for guarding the presidential palace or media stations) occupied a special place within the al-Jama'a.
 The most prominent were the Special Forces and (until 1984) the Defense Companies.

 Purges

 1971-1972

 Assad went on to establish a separate power base apart from the party.
+As early as January 1971, a number of Syrians were arrested on charges of collaborating with Iraqi intelligence services.
 Suspecting sympathisers of the Old Guard as a threat to his power, Hafez al-Assad carried out a purge in 1971, rounding up hundreds of party members and conducted a showtrial against Michel Aflaq, former Syrian President Amin al-Hafiz and numerous Ba'athists.
 Aflaq, Amin and three Baath leaders were sentenced to death via absentia, while ninety-nine party members were imprisoned on accusations of collaboration with the Iraqi Ba'ath.
-Leaders of the Old Guard like Aflaq and Amin al-Hafiz had found refuge in Baghdad, following the 1968 Baathist seizure of power in Iraq.
+Leaders of the Old Guard like Aflaq and Amin al-Hafiz had found refuge in Baghdad, following the 1968 Ba'athist seizure of power in Iraq.
 The purges erased all remaining influence of Aflaqists within the Syrian Ba'ath party.

 Assad also carried out numerous purges and repressions against suspected and proven supporters of Salah Jadid, arresting them on charges of sabotaging the government.
 In 1971, one of the deposed leader's relatives, Izzat Jadid, was arrested; in June, numerous people were arrested on charges of supporting the deposed regime; in December 1972, a new wave of arrests and detentions took place on the same charges.